jeffreykegler/personal/timeline.md

 Steven Kleene discovers regular expressions, a very handy notation for Markov's processes.
-Regular expressions turn out to describe exactly the mathematical objects being studied as finite state automata, as well as some of the objects being studied as
+Regular expressions will also turn out to describe exactly the mathematical objects being studied as finite state automata, as well as some of the objects being studied as